Nuitka/Nuitka/README.rst

 -------------------

-The fastest binaries of ``pystone.exe`` on Windows with 64 bits Python proved to be signicantly faster with MinGW64, roughly 20% better score.
+The fastest binaries of ``pystone.exe`` on Windows with 64 bits Python proved to be significantly faster with MinGW64, roughly 20% better score.
 So it is recommended for use over MSVC.
 Using ``clang-cl.exe`` of Clang7 was faster than MSVC, but still significantly slower than MinGW64, and it will be harder to use, so it is not recommended.